vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 #### CSV use case

-The csv use case uses a csv [file](usecases/csv/sample.csv) as the source of data.
-The data is stored on the csv topic and then persisted in MySQL.
+The `csv` use case uses a csv [file](usecases/csv/sample.csv) as the source of data.
+The data is stored on the `csv` topic and then persisted in MySQL.

-Please find below the steps to deploy and teardown the syslog use case.
+Please find below the steps to deploy and teardown the `csv` use case.

 Adjust the permissions of both scripts ([deploy-csv](usecases/csv/deploy-csv.sh) and [teardown-csv](usecases/csv/teardown-csv.sh)) to grant them execute permissions.
 ```sh